 Finally, camping is permitted within the park.
 The campgrounds offer 78 tent and trailer sites along two miles of river frontage.
 Plus, there are three group sites, each of which can accommodate up to 35 people.

 Great Falls of the Passaic River

-Carved by glaciers that recede at the end of the last Ice Age, about 13 000 years ago, the Great Falls are a captivating natural landmark in New Jersey.
-Though, what really is fascinating is that the location is also a historic landmark, protected since 2009 as part of the Parterson Great Falls National Historical Park.
+Carved by glaciers that receded at the end of the last Ice Age, about 13 000 years ago, the Great Falls are a captivating natural landmark in New Jersey.
+Though, what really is fascinating is that the location is also a historic landmark, protected since 2009 as part of the Paterson Great Falls National Historical Park.

 industrial city Paterson.